indmillr/js/README.md

 # js

-A collection of JS projects to develop skills and facilitate iteration.
+A collection of JS (vanilla) projects to develop skills and facilitate iteration.